Getting Started with the React Native

 yarn command (we suggest to the yarn package manager while

-npm install will also work):
+npm install will also work in most cases):

 - Open the